bidmad/Bidmad-Android/README-EN.md

 Function|Description
 ---|---
-void onActivityForGround()|The event is fired when onActivityForGround of Application.ActivityLifecycleCallbacks is called. void onActivityCreated(Activity, Bundle)|The event is fired when onActivityCreated of Application.ActivityLifecycleCallbacks is called. void onActivityStarted(Activity)|The event is fired when onActivityStarted of Application.ActivityLifecycleCallbacks is called. void onActivityResumed(Activity)|The event is fired when onActivityResumed of Application.ActivityLifecycleCallbacks is called.
+void onActivityCreated(Activity, Bundle)|The event is fired when onActivityCreated of Application.ActivityLifecycleCallbacks is called. void onActivityStarted(Activity)|The event is fired when onActivityStarted of Application.ActivityLifecycleCallbacks is called. void onActivityResumed(Activity)|The event is fired when onActivityResumed of Application.ActivityLifecycleCallbacks is called.